gokulnair2001/AlignKit/README.md

 You can use these modifiers instantly after chaining the [alk](Sources/AlignKit/Extensions/View+Extension.swift) DSL.

 > [!Note]
-> AlignKit have a auto constraint sanitiser which sanitises constraints applied on any view by removing redundant constraints provided.
+> AlignKit have an auto constraint sanitiser which sanitises constraints applied on any view by removing redundant constraints provided.

 ## AlignKit's principles and philosophy